-- 8 storey development (including a double height commercial ground floor) is proposed on sites adjoining the Princes Highway, to provide a transition to Wolli Creek to the north. - Taller buildings (up to 22 storeys) are proposed on the remaining industrial lot to allow for an equitable floor space on the site and the delivery of a new open space. - Smaller lots can be developed for new 8 storey buildings, where site amalgamation occurs for two or more adjoining lots, or where there is a street frontage greater than 24 metre. - Street wall height of 6 storeys, with a 4 metre setback to upper levels. - A front setback of 3 metre is required, unless a specific setback is recommended. - The Rockdale DCP 2011 requires a 4.5 metre side setback.
-Within this neighbourhood, a 3 metre side setback may be acceptable for blocks with a frontage of 24 metre or smaller.
+- Development (including double height, 7 metre floor to ceilin height commercial ground floor) is proposed on sites fronting t e Princes Highway, to provide a transition to Wolli Creek to the north. - Taller buildings are proposed on the remaining industrial lot to allow for an equitable floor space on the site and the delivery of a ew open space, refer to Allen Street Development Site 7193. - Street wall height of 6 storeys, with a 3 metre setback to upper levels. - A front setback of 3 metre is required, unless a specific setbac is recommended in 4.1 Building Setbacks of this chapter. - Provision of high quality residential amenity in terms of privacy and built form by complying with SEPP 65 - Design Quality of Residential Apartment Development, side and rear setbacks must follow built form separation standards as outlined in Part 2F Building separation as outlined in the Apartment Design Guide. - Side setbacks are to include deep soil zones and appropriate landscaped treatment.

-- Proposed park on the corner of Allen and Arncliffe Streets will provide valuable open space with a northerly aspect, a new through-block connection and will help to detain storm water in a flood event. - 6m landscape setback on sites adjoining Princes Highway. - Arncliffe Station Park on the M5 portal site will provide valuable open space for active and passive recreation.
+- Proposed park on the corner of Allen and Arncliffe Streets will provide valuable open space with a northerly aspect, a new through-block connection and will help to detain storm water in a flood event - 6m landscape setback on sites adjoining Princes Highway. - Arncliffe Station Park on the M5 portal site will provide valuable open space for active and passive recreation.